top of page

 In 2022 the Jamaican government conferred on Monty Alexander the national honor of the Order of Jamaica for "Sterling Contributions to the Promotions of Jamaican Music and the Jazz Genre Interpretations Globally".

-June 6, 2024, will mark the 80th anniversary of the Normandy Landings.
-It’s also the day Monty Alexander turns 80.
-The latest and upcoming release, D-Day (PeeWee!) commemorates these events with 11 tracks of war time standards and Monty's original compositions.
+June 6, 2024, marked the 80th anniversary of the Normandy Landings.
+It’s also the day Monty Alexander turned 80.
+The latest release, D-Day (PeeWee!, March 2024) commemorates these events with 11 tracks of war time standards and Monty's original compositions.

 bottom of page